 Kelly Seeber is a self-taught abstract painter and photographer.
 A Virginia Museum of Fine Arts Fellow (VMFA) for painting, Seeber held a solo fellowship exhibit, The Energy of Movement, at the VMFA in 2018.
 A 2nd solo exhibit with the VMFA, "Pink Light, Palaces, and Temples; In Honor of Wanderlust" is on display at Richmond International Airport thru Feb '24.
 Seeber has been previously featured in Studio Visit Magazine (issue 45), Design Crush, the MOMA blog, TheArtHunters, as well as local newspapers and magazines.
 Seeber's abstracts are held in private collections throughout the United States.

-A self-taught painter, Kelly earned an Associate's degree in Liberal Arts, a Bachelor's of Science degree, and a Master's of Science degree (magna cum laude), focused in research.
-Kelly is originally from San Francisco Bay, began exhibiting her art in 2015, and now lives and works in Virginia.
+Seeber earned an Associate of Arts degree, and a Bachelor's and Master's of Science degree focused in research.
+Seeber began exhibiting her art in 2015 and now lives and works in Virginia.